-Due to the pervasive nature and complexity of the Company's IT environment, we place significant emphasis on the information systems, the controls, and process around such information systems and the usage of information from such systems for the purpose of financial reporting by the management for our audit.
+Key audit matters How our audit addressed the key audit matter Due to the pervasive nature and complexity of the Company's IT environment, we place significant emphasis on the information systems, the controls, and process around such information Assessing the information systems and the applications that is available in the Company in two phases: (i) IT General Controls and (ii) Application level embedded controls; systems and the usage of information from such systems for the purpose of financial reporting by the management for our audit.
 Accordingly, this has been considered as a key audit matter.

-- Assessing the information systems and the applications that is available in the Company in two phases: (i) IT General Controls and (ii) Application level embedded controls; - The aspects covered in the IT systems General Control audit were (i) User Access Management (ii) Change Management (iii) Other related ITGCs; - to understand the design and the operating effectiveness of such controls in the system; - Understanding of the changes that were made to the IT landscape during the audit period and assessing changes that have impact on financial reporting; - Performed tests of controls (including over compensatory controls wherever applicable) on the IT Application controls and IT dependent manual controls in the system. - Wherever applicable, we also assessed through direct sample tests, the information produced from these systems which were relied upon for our audit.
+The aspects covered in the IT systems General Control audit were (i) User Access Management (ii) Change Management (iii) Other related ITGCs; - to understand the design and the operating effectiveness of such controls in the system; Understanding of the changes that were made to the IT landscape during the audit period and assessing changes that have impact on financial reporting; Performed tests of controls (including over compensatory controls wherever applicable) on the IT Application controls and IT dependent manual controls in the system. • Wherever applicable, we also assessed through direct sample tests, the information produced from these systems which were relied upon for our audit.